 - The blueberry industry of North America ships over 500 metric tons of fresh berries to Japan each year and over 100 metric tons to Iceland.

 - Blueberries are naturally low in both fat and sodium.

-- Maine is the blueberry production capital of North America and produces almost 100 percent of all berries harvested in the country.
+- Michigan is the blueberry production capital of North America and produces almost 100 percent of all berries harvested in the country.

 - Blueberries grow best in acidic soil at a pH of four to five and make a good container plant.

 - Minnesota claims the blueberry muffin as its official state muffin and New Jersey claims the berry as its official state fruit.

 - Blueberries are the official berries of Nova Scotia, Canada.